click here to read what hedz are sayin' (comments) below

 THE PHYSICAL

-Cokely is but one example of hundredz, probably thousandz of heru and sheru’s who were not supported by the very people they offered their lives to.
-Think of the last impoverished dayz of Garvey; think how financially-strapped Master Scholarz like Brooklyn’s Professor William Mackey, Jr.—who once said, “While it’s great to be remembered, it’s better to be supported while you’re alive.
-It’s a shame that some of our great scholarz never got the attention and the respect they were due during their lifetymz,"—lived his life.
-It was unfurnished with books stacked from the floor-to-ceiling in each room.
+Cokely is but one example of hundredz, probably thousandz of Sheru and Heru’s who were not supported by the very people they offered their lives to.
+Think of the last impoverished dayz of Garvey; how financially-strapped Master Scholarz like Brooklyn’s Professor William Mackey, Jr.—who once told me, “While it’s great to be remembered, it’s better to be supported while you’re alive.
+It’s a shame that some of our great scholarz never got the attention and the respect they were due during their lifetymz."
+Mackey's apartment was unfurnished but had books stacked from the floor-to-ceiling in each room.
 His apartment was like a maze, yo!
+Not to knock because furniture does not a home make for I see the wealth is in all his books!!

-This made me ponder about the ensuing generation; my generation, and the eventual absence of the current heavyweight's like Cokely, Anthony Browder, Ashra & MeriRa Kwesi, Runoko Rashidi, and a fading Dr. Ben after their earth-tyme is up.
-Who’s gonna pick up the torch once their gone, for the passing of the torch [through Jegna-ship (read Mentor vs. Jegna: the story of Mentor and Telemachus)] has long passed.
+This made me ponder about the ensuing generation; my generation, and the eventual absence of the current heavyweight's like Cokely, Anthony Browder, Wayne Chandler, Ashra & MeriRa Kwesi, Runoko Rashidi, and a fading Dr. Ben after their earth-time is up.
+Who’s gonna pick up the torch once they're gone, for the passing of the torch—through Jegna-ship—is at the point of extinction.

 We have very few if any examples of historianz/lecturerz who lives/lived a comfortable life doin’ what they do best (no, Elijah and Farrakhan don’t count!).
-This is one of the key reasonz Y hedz ain’t applyin’ for this job (refer to Cokely’s paraphrase).
+This is one of the key reasonz why hedz ain’t applyin’ for this job (refering to Cokely’s paraphrase).

 HEALTH, WEALTH, KNOWLEDGE OF SELF

 If you look at our counterpart, YT treats their scholarz very well!
-Not only do they have an advantage with their educational institutionz, where they can continue to perpetuate the lies of ‘their’-story, teachin’ it to their youth, who then growz believing and preserving the lie, passin’ to their children.
+Not only do they have an advantage with their educational institutionz, where they can continue to perpetuate the lies of their-story, teachin’ it to their youth, who then growz up believing and continues the preservation of the lie bypassin’ to their children.
 In addition to this, there are hundredz, probably thousandz of foundationz that financially support these false practitionerz of knowledge.

-*Where we fail is the money game, and with our bein’ the nationz largest spending power, it makes clear sense this stat bearz a profound reason as to Y there are so many in Baba Cokely’s situation.
+*Where we fail is the money game, and with our having the nationz largest spending power, it makes clear sense this stat bearz a profound reason as to why there are so many in Brotha Cokely’s situation.
 When you are 99% consumer and lest than 1% producer of goodz and services, some 95-99% of our dollarz are given to otherz that don’t have an ounce of vested interest in the liberation of Afrikan people.
-We are more of use to everyone in the world as buyerz, not producerz!
-With the number of Afrikanz graduating from college rising each year; the number of PhD, MBA and other Master degreez recipients every season, Afrikanz have yet to break in the market of business—yes, Oprah just launched a tv-station and there are those who are entering other markets, but the numberz are still too small to have an ethnic effect and the talk of it is at a mere whisper.
+To everyone else, we are more of use to the world as buyerz, not producerz!
+With the number of Afrikanz graduating from college rising each year; the number of PhD, MBA, and other Master degreez recipients every season, Afrikanz have yet to break in the market of business—yes, Oprah just launched a tv-station and there are those who are entering other markets, but the numberz are still too small to have an ethnic effect and the talk of it is at a mere whisper.

-[*We’ve inherited the idea that we are workerz and not CEOs.
+*We’ve inherited the idea that we are workerz and not CEOs.
 This mindset is so deep because as a worker, you’re too busy trying to get what you can to survive.
 But with a CEO mindset, you’ve more than taken care of your basic necessities to survive, you are now able to explore whatever attracts your interest.
-Think, how many of us had a “dream” that included havin’ enuff money to never have to worry about food, clothing and shelter?
+Think, how many of us had a “dream” that included havin’ enough money to never have to worry about food, clothing, and shelter?
 How many of us have accomplished this dream?
-How many of us, instead, workin’ a job(z) that has nuthin’ to do with your dream?
+How many of us, instead, are workin’ a job(z) that have nothing to do with our dream?

 When you are in a position where these basics are taken care of, you can busy yourself with other thingz.
-There simply aren’t enuff of us who’ve done it, but it can happen, and among the several wayz I’ve been exposed to, the one that seemz most promising is what’s called a Susu.
-I urge you to look into this, seriously.]
+There simply aren’t enough of us who’ve done it, but it can happen, and among the several wayz I’ve been exposed to, the one that seemz most promising to build collective wealth is what’s called a Susu.
+I urge you to look into this, seriously.

 If you question where are our leaderz, you have to realize you are appealing for a void to be filled.
-Y not fill the void yourself?
+Why not fill the void yourself?
 Do we not realize by now that everyone, I mean, EVERYONE, is doin’ for their people except us?
 Even, on a smaller scale, the impoverished Mexicanz who cross the border, do so to send money to their families.
 But we Afrikanz in the united states live in an increasingly impoverished state.
-This is nuthin’ new, however, the difference is now our cultural griot’s are transforming to the non-physical, takin’ with them the stories of our legacy ‘cause the number of initiates have dwindled to almost singular digits.
+This is nothin’ new, however, the difference is now our cultural griot’s are transforming to the non-physical, takin’ with them the stories of our legacy.
+The number of initiates have dwindled to almost singular digits.

-How can I expect a young blood to wanna take the works and deedz of our Master scholarz and raise it to a higher level when they know ain’t no monetary wealth in it, plus your mental and physical health could be put in jeopardy?
+How can I expect the youth to wanna take the works and deedz of our Master scholarz and raise it to a higher level when they know ain’t no monetary wealth in it, plus your mental and physical health could be put in jeopardy?

 THE METAPHYSICAL

-Everything has its tyme.
+Everything has its time.
 This ancient philosophy applies to everything.
 As well, the axiom, “once a man, twice a child” is also a relevant point.
 When a star is born, its radiant and energetic, full of fire emitting an abundance of power.
-As it matures, so does its stamina, vybrancy and zest.
-This is me right now in my 30s (metaphysically or microcozmically) and Cokely as he was when hedz started payin’ attention to his work in the late 1980s.
+As it matures, so do its stamina, vybrancy, and zest.
+This is me right now in my 30s (metaphysically or microcozmically) and Cokely, as he was when hedz started payin’ attention to his work in the late 1980s.

-In its latter, or elder yearz, its mojo starts to decline eventually becoming a fallen star, excreting decreased energy until it transformz (in this case, a star explodes or implodes, forming a new nucleus) as the cycle continues.
-On a microcozmic, or human level, there is the hope that with each passing Elder, a new nucleus—or new movement of scholarz—manifest.
+In its latter, or elder yearz, its mojo starts to decline eventually becoming a fallen star, excreting decreased energy until it transformz (in this case, a star explodes or implodes, forming a new nucleus or if large enough, possibly vortex blackhole) as the cycle continues.
+On a microcozmic, or human level, there is the hope that with each passing Elder, a new nucleus—or new movement of scholarz—will be born into physical manifest.
 But in this case, it is not guaranteed the cycle continues.
 Are we the last forebearerz of our legacy?
 Are we livin’ in the period of the fallen star?
-Over my live body!
+Over my dead live body!

 It is my life’s goal to find wayz to develop a system that can both assist in ushering pupilz, who will grow to be vanguardz of our legacy, as well as have the financial capability to enable them to focus on their works without havin’ to wear the mask workin’ a 9-6.
-I salute Baba Cokely and all other known and unknown starz who’ve given their lives to liberation.
+I salute Baba Cokely and all other known and unknown starz who’ve given their lives to the liberation and perservation of Ma'at.
 If not anyone else, your spirit has been resurrected through me!

 I was on the internet last night and I cried.
-But tomorrowz anutha day.
+But tomorrowz another day.
 And as long as my star is burning, there’s a cultural war that needz me...
 LIK SHOT!

 • I read your Cokely piece and felt the same as you.
 What most folk didn't understand was that there was a strong negative force within Cokely that folk ignored or overlooked.
 What you described in your article was the side of Cokely that was always there and has determined what he has become.